 The key to happiness and health?
 Love, acceptance and respect.

-Q: What is a sex surrogate partner?
+Q: What is a surrogate partner?
 What is sex surrogacy?

-A: A sex surrogate, also called a surrogate partner or intimacy coach, is a person who helps others overcome social and sexual issues through hands on intimacy.
+A: A surrogate partner, also called a sex surrogate or intimacy coach, is a person who helps others overcome social and sexual issues through hands on intimacy.
 It is intimate.
 It is therapeutic.
 It is not entertainment.

 Q: I’m ready to make some positive changes in my life.
 How do I get started?